 B. Penalties under State and Local Law

-New York State law also criminalizes possession of controlled substances and related crimes:
+New York State law also criminalizes possession of controlled substances and related

 The New York City Administrative Code also addresses alcohol and drug-related crimes: